calaldees/teachingWorkshops/teacherEducation/ks5.md

 Time
 ----

-* A-Levels take 360 guided learning hours per subject over the duration of the course (normally two years)
+* A single A-Level takes 360 guided learning hours per subject over the duration of the course (normally two years)
     * 180 guided learning hours a year
     * 4 to 5 hours a week contact? (over 36 weeks)
     * A single A-Level year-group is 25% of a teachers full-time timetable